-Immunocytochemistry and Confocal For immunocytochemistry Microscopy.
-(ICC), CHO and LoVo cell lines were reseeded into 8-well chamber slides (BD Biosciences) and allowed adhere to overnight.
-Cells were then washed, fixed with 4% paraformaldehyde for 15 min, and permeabilized with 0.1% saponin for 10 min. were incubated with indicated antibodies for 1 hr, rhodamine-phalloidin for 20 min, and TO-PRO-3 nuclear counterstain for 5 min.
-For ICC of intestinal crypt organoids, organoids were collected, fixed for 30 min and washed from residual matrigel.
-Permeabilization and staining were performed in 0.2 ml tubes.
-Organoids were mounted onto slides using Vectashield (Vector Labs).
+For ICC, CHO and LoVo cell lines were reseeded into 8-well chamber slides (BD Biosciences) and allowed to adhere overnight.
+Cells were then washed, fixed with 4% paraformaldehyde for 15 min, and permeabilized with 0.1% saponin for 10 min.
+Cells were incubated with the indicated antibodies for 1 h, rhodamine-phalloidin for 20 min, and TO-PRO-3 nuclear counterstain for 5 min.
+For ICC of intestinal crypt organoids, organoids were collected, fixed for 30 min, and washed from residual Matrigel.
+Permeabilization and staining were performed in 0.2-ml tubes.
+Organoids were mounted onto slides using Vectashield (Vector Laboratories).
 Confocal microscopy images were collected and analyzed using the Leica TSC SP5 system and LAS AF Lite software.
 All experiments were performed at least three times.

-Wound and cell-cell adhesion assays.
-For the wound healing assays, CHO or LoVo cells were plated in 12-well plates, grown to near confluency, and stared in serum-free media O/N. The next day cells were scratched and serum-free media was replaced with 10% serum.
-Wound closure was observed over a 12-20 hr period and images were captured and quantified using ImageJ (58).
-Cell-cell adhesion assays were performed by resuspending CHO or LoVo cells in serum free medium and incubated with 5 μM Calcein-AM dye for 30 min at 37 °C. After incubation, non-incorporated Calcein-AM was removed by three washes with serum free medium. $1 \times 10^4$ of the Calcein-AM-labeled cells were added to a confluent monolayer of CHO or LoVo cells grown in a 96-well plate.
-After 1 hr (LoVo) or 2 hr (CHO) incubation at 37 °C, nonadherent Calcein-AM-labeled cells were removed by washing with PBS.
-Relative fluorescence intensity of the adherent Calcein-AM-labeled cells was measured using a Tecan M1000 plate reader with excitation wavelength of 485 nm and an emission wavelength of 530 nm.
-All experiments were performed at least three times with triplicates or quadruplicate in each experiment.
-Data were analyzed using the software GraphPad Prism.
+Wound and cell-cell adhesion assays

+For the wound healing assays, CHO or LoVo cells were plated in 12-well plates, grown to near confluence, and starved in serum-free medium overnight.
+The next day cells were scratched, and serum-free medium was replaced with 10% serum.
+Wound closure was observed over a 12-20-h period, and images were captured and quantified using ImageJ (58).
+Cell-cell adhesion assays were performed by resuspending CHO or LoVo cells in serum-free medium and incubated with 5 μм calcein-AM dye for 30 min at 37 °C. After incubation, nonincorporated calcein-AM was removed by three washes with serum-free medium.
+1×10^4 calcein-AM-labeled cells were added to a confluent monolayer of CHO or LoVo cells grown in a 96-well plate.
+After 1- (LoVo) or 2-h (CHO) incubation at 37 °C, non-adherent calcein-AM-labeled cells were removed by washing with PBS.
+Relative fluorescence intensity of the adherent calcein-AM-labeled cells was measured using a Tecan M1000 plate reader with an excitation wavelength of 485 nm and an emission wavelength of 530 nm.
+All experiments were performed at least three times with triplicates or quadruplicates in each experiment.
+Data were analyzed using GraphPad Prism software.

+Quantification and statistical analyses

-Quantification and Statistical analyses.
-All quantification of western blot and confocal images were performed using ImageJ (58) to measure integrated density or relative length (CHO cells).
-Cortical actin was quantified by averaging the integrated density/pixel across 5 pixel length (n=~20 cells or crypts).
-For Lovo cells, IQGAP1 and β-catenin was quantified by measuring the integrated density of membrane and cytoplasm, respectively (n=20-30 cells for each cell line).
-For each organoid type, the number of cells with wild-type junctional βcatenin expression were counted for the first 20 cells of each crypt starting at the base, averaged, and presented as a percentage (n=15-20 crypts).
-Student's T-test and ANOVA were performed using GraphPad Prism.
+All quantifications of Western blots and confocal images were performed using ImageJ (58) to measure integrated density or relative length (CHO cells).
+Cortical actin was quantified by averaging the integrated density/pixel across a five-pixel length ($n = \sim 20$ cells or crypts).
+For LoVo cells, IQGAP1 and β -catenin were quantified by measuring the integrated density of membrane and cytoplasm, respectively (n = 20-30 cells for each cell line).
+For each organoid type, the number of cells with wild-type junctional β -catenin expression was counted for the first 20 cells of each crypt starting at the base, averaged, and presented as a percentage (n = 15-20 crypts).
+Student's t test and analysis of variance were performed using GraphPad Prism.